bucardo/bucardo_org/Bucardo/pgbench_example.md

     -----+-----+----------+--------
        1 | 999 |        0 |

-How about the pgbench_history table, which has no primary key?
-We cannot track row by row changes, and don't want to copy the whole thing every time the table changes, so we've got to [kick](/Bucardo/cli/kick) that sync manually when we want to change it:

-    $ psql -d -At test1 -c 'select count(*) from pgbench_history' 0
-    $ psql -d -At test2 -c 'select count(*) from pgbench_history' 0

-    $ pgbench -t3 test1

-    $ psql -At -d test1 -c 'select count(*) from pgbench_history' 3
-    $ psql -At -d test2 -c 'select count(*) from pgbench_history' 3

-    $ bucardo kick benchcopy

-    $ psql -At -d test1 -c 'select count(*) from pgbench_history' 3
-    $ psql -At -d test2 -c 'select count(*) from pgbench_history' 3

 This ends the demonstration.
 Feel free to play around more.
 To stop Bucardo when done, just issue:

     bucardo stop